Hecate2/Hecate2/brief-resume.md

 ### Internship Experiences:

 - High concurrency web spiders for monitoring
 - Backend CRUD services for federated learning platform with strict data privacy
+- dApps, compiler, virtual machine, distributed file system, frontend, ... ,  for Neo blockchain

 ### Things I have done but codes not uploaded to GitHub